Axiom Geomatics logo

 Step 4: Final Review and Compliance

-The plot plan undergoes a thorough review before submission or use.
-Surveyors and other professionals check for accuracy and confirm compliance with local regulations but the municipality has the final say on the design.
+Finally, the plot plan undergoes a thorough review before submission or use.
+Surveyors and other professionals check for accuracy and confirm compliance with local regulations, but the municipality has the final say on the design.

 Why Accuracy Is Important

-It's easy to think of a plot plan as a technical drawing and nothing more.
-However, they are of great importance in many ways.
-The plot plan is the base drawing that supports all the other construction activities on the parcel of land and used for critical decision-making.
+It's easy to dismiss a plot plan as a technical drawing, however, they play a vital role in many important aspects of property planning and development..
+The plot plan is the base drawing that supports all the other construction activities on the property and is used for critical decision-making.
 Ensuring its accuracy protects property owners, contractors, and developers from potential disputes or expensive mistakes.

-Hiring licensed legal surveyors for this process is not only recommended but absolutely essential to meeting industry standards and maintaining legal integrity.
-Within Alberta, an Alberta Land Surveyor is required as soon as any land boundaries are involved.
+Hiring licensed legal surveyors for this process is essential to meeting industry standards and maintaining legal integrity.
+Within Alberta, a certified Alberta Land Surveyor is required when land boundaries are involved.

 Bottom Line

 Plot plans are essential in property-related projects.
-They provide a detailed and accurate view of a property, helping homeowners, contractors, and real estate professionals work toward clarity.
+They provide a detailed and accurate view of a property, helping homeowners and contractors work toward clarity.

-When accuracy and compliance are required - as they always are with property sales - consulting full-service legal surveys and geomatics professionals to create a Real property report (RPR) is the direction to go.
+When accuracy is required, consulting full-service legal surveyors and geomatics professionals to create a plot plan is the direction to go.

-If you need a plot plan or require other services, reach out to our trusted local surveyors to ensure your plot plan meets all legal and technical requirements.
+If you need a plot plan, or require other services, reach out to our trusted local surveyor to ensure your plot plan meets all legal and technical requirements.